 He published many papers in international academic journals and books, including Multinationals Firms in the World Economy with Anthony J. Venables (Princeton University Press; in Italian Le multinazionali nell’economia mondiale, Il Mulino) and Made in Torino?
 Fiat Chrysler e il futuro dell’industria, Il Mulino.

-He is a columnist for Il Sole 24 Ore, Editor of “European Economy.
+He is a columnist for Repubblica and La Stampa and from 1995 to 2022 for Il Sole 24 Ore.
+He is also an editor of “European Economy.
 Banks, Regulation, and the Real Sector”, and a regular commentator on economic issues at Rai and Radio24 national radio news programs.